 The Vatican museum actually consists out of 1,400 rooms, chapels and galleries.
 Many of them used to be wings that were part of the Vatican Palace.

-Magical stairways, especially the one designed by Bramante, connect this intricate labyrinth of art together, leaving you from one surprise to another.
+Magical stairways, especially the one designed by Bramante, connect this intricate labyrinth of art, leaving you from one surprise to another.

 5. The famous Raphael Rooms